Salesmate supports the ability to have any of your existing phone numbers ported into your account.

 - Do you need SMS functionality for the number(s)?

 - Is this a Wireless Port?
-If Yes, Please share the wireless account PIN/Passcode.
+If Yes, Please share the wireless account number and PIN/Passcode.

 - Your preferred Port request date (Your port request date should be after 10-14 business days from the date the documents are verified)